slummock/java-cucumber-selenium-example/README.md

+## Requirements
+Maven installation

+JDK8 or above

-Environment variables that need to be set with login details:
+## Environment variables that need to be set with login details:

 ```
 set bbc-username={test-email}